-When you hear good news what do you want to do?
+Good News: When you hear good news what do you want to do?
 In the Book of Acts many people heard the Good News about Jesus Christ.
-Once they heard the Good News they wanted to tell others about it.
+Once they heard the Good News they wanted to share it with other people.

-There were many followers of Jesus in the city of Jerusalem.
+The Good News for Jews in Jerusalem: There were many followers of Jesus in the city of Jerusalem.
 They were Jews (God’s chosen people that we read about in the Old Testament).
-Before they followed Jesus, they only knew about the Old Testament Laws.
+Before following Jesus, they had only known about the Old Testament Laws.
 But now they understood that God had sent His son, Jesus to them.
 Some people did not like it that the Jews were starting to follow Jesus so they began to hurt them (persecute them) because of their belief.

-While Barnabas was in Antioch he decided to travel to the city of Tarsus to look for a man named Saul.
-Saul used to be an enemy of Jesus and would hurt anyone who followed him.
-But Saul was now a follower of Jesus.
-Barnabas brought Saul back to Antioch and both of them taught great numbers of people.
-Saul later became known as Paul.
+Barnabas encouraged Paul: While Barnabas was in Antioch he decided to travel to the city of Tarsus to look for a man named Paul (he used to be known as Saul).
+Paul used to be an enemy of Jesus but now he was a follower.
+He believed the Good News of Jesus too!
+Barnabas brought Paul back to Antioch and both of them taught great numbers of people.
+Paul later became known as Paul.

-The Christians in the Antioch church were concerned about the Christians in other places who did not have enough food.
-They collected money and asked Barnabas and Saul to take it to the church leaders in Jerusalem.
-The Jerusalem church would make sure the hungry people were provided with food.
+The Christians in Antioch wanted to help so they collected money and asked Barnabas and Paul to take it to the church leaders in Jerusalem.

 Ways to Tell the Story: